-- 1180.
+- 1193.
 Regulation 446 prohibits PCBUs and their workers from using either high-pressure water spray or compressed air on asbestos or ACM.
 Sub-regulation 446(3) also places limitations on the use of power tools, brooms and other implements that cause the release of airborne asbestos.
-A PCBU must not use, or direct or allow a worker to use this equipment on asbestos or ACM unless the equipment is controlled in a way specified in sub-regulation 446(4). - 1181.
-The maximum penalty for contravening regulation 446 is \$3 600 for an individual and \$18 000 for a body corporate.
+A PCBU must not use, or direct or allow a worker to use this equipment on asbestos or ACM unless the equipment is controlled in a way specified in sub-regulation 446(4). - 1194.
+The maximum penalty for contravening sub-regulation 446(1) or (3) is the tier G monetary penalty.